manav-chan/hash-table-in-C/README.md

     - insert(a, k, v): store the pair k-v into the associative array a.
     - delete(a, k): delete the k-v pair associated with k.
 1. Implemented Double Hashing for resolving collisions.
+1. Map is resized automatically according to the `load` of the map, which is defined as count of elements divided by the total size of map.

 ## Hash Function
 Generic string hashing function